We Welcome Your Giving

 Global Scholars Academy's Development Team oversees fundraising, events, and parent services.
 We support the school's mission by securing financial resources, nurturing lifelong relationships, and developing a deep respect for our community’s goals.
 We welcome both longer-term recurring contributions and one-time donations to help sustain our aim of creating a dynamic educational experience for GSA students.
 In addition to monetary gifts, we invite community members to volunteer their time by working in classrooms or other support roles.

 One Time Gift

-GSA receives per-student funding from state and local governments and applies for federal and other sources of support as time and resources allow.
+GSA receives per-scholar funding from state and local governments and applies for federal and other sources of support as time and resources allow.
 Enrollment is growing and on track to reach the school’s full capacity goal of 225 students.
-But even at full capacity, state and local per-student funding will be insufficient to hire and retain quality teachers and staff, provide the educational resources students need to prepare for working in a 21st century economy, and fully implement GSA’s vision.
+But even at full capacity, state and local per-scholar funding will be insufficient to hire and retain quality teachers and staff, provide the educational resources scholars need to prepare for working in a 21st century economy, and fully implement GSA’s vision.

 GSA has six major funding goals:

 - Enhance Scholars Access to Interactive Educational Technology

 - Support Ongoing Research and Evaluation of Best Educational Practices

 - Make GSA’s Financial Sustainability a Priority